which appliances use the most electricity

 • Portable heaters can use an average of 365 kWh every month.

-• A 2 HP swimming pool pump uses approximately 550 kWh every month.
+• A 2000 watt (2 horse power) swimming pool pump uses approximately 550 kWh every month.
+(You can cut this with a variable speed pool pump.)

 Smaller appliances generally use less power, but upgraded design and energy efficiency keep some larger appliances from wasting too much power as well: